Can Dogs Eat Cucumbers? The Simple Answer

 • Medium Dogs: Dogs like Chow Chow and Puli, which are medium-sized dogs, can have about 4 to 6 slices of cucumber

-How to Safely Prepare Cucumbers for Dogs?
+How to Safely Prepare Cucumbers for Dogs

-2. Peel the Skin.
 If the cucumber is not organic, then peeling the skin is recommended.
 Also, peeling the tough skin will help prevent the chances of any choking hazard or digestive upset.

 Fun Ways to Prepare Cucumbers for Dogs